-As a Software Engineer, we have to face a major question from the clients, Management, etc. that is Whats a time and Cost?
+As Software Engineers, we have to face major questions from clients, Management, etc. That is Whats the time and Cost?

-To estimate the cost of the project is one of the most challenging jobs for the Software Engineer.
+Estimating the cost of the project is one of the most challenging jobs for the Software Engineer.
 One of the best ways to calculate the cost of the project is COCOMO.
 COCOMO stands for the Constructive Cost Model.
-It is a Constructive Cost Model which is totally base on LOC (Lines of Code) is the project estimation is done base on the total lines of codes required to develop the system. i.e. Size of the system define the cost of the project.
+It is a Constructive Cost Model which is totally based on LOC (Lines of Code) the project estimation is done based on the total lines of codes required to develop the system. i.e. Size of the system define the cost of the project.